dpi/veoa/README.md

-Views Contextual Entity Operation Access Control (VEOA)
+Views Entity Operation Access (VEOA)

 Provides a Views access control plugin checking if the user can perform an operation on an entity in context.

-Access is granted if the current user has permission to execute an operation (view, update, delete, custom, etc) on an entity.
-It determines which entity to check via contextual arguments.

 Copyright (C) 2015 Daniel Phin (@dpi)